English Illinois Staff

 In her current role, Tommorrow leads the family engagement and organizing work of Stand Illinois.
 She served as a member of the Illinois Attendance Commission which was tasked with making “recommendations for strategies to prevent chronic absenteeism.”
 Tommorrow also serves on the statewide Work Group for implementation of the Jett Hawkins Act, the new law banning hair discrimination in schools.
 She regularly represents Stand in our coalition work and school partnerships, and she has expanded Stand’s membership significantly.
 She serves on Stand’s organization-wide Diversity, Equity, and Inclusion Committee.

-Tommorrow is the proud mother of a beautiful high school student.
-She is a licensed cosmetologist and has an associate degree from City Colleges of Chicago.
-She is pursuing a B.A. in leadership studies from DePaul.
-She loves to check out local thrift stores.
+Tommorrow is the proud mother of a college freshman.
+She is a licensed cosmetologist and has an associate degree from City Colleges of Chicago and a B.A. in Leadership Studies from DePaul University.